matwilso/matwilso.github.io/_posts/robot-future.md

 They are not given the chance to acquire even a fraction of the information they need about the world to understand it.
 They are starved for training bits, so it's not surprising they understand very little.

-I don't believe it will require radically new and complex processes that we currently "can't even imagine" to endow networks with this deeper understanding.
+I don't believe it will require radically new and complex processes that we currently can't fathom to endow networks with this deeper understanding.
 Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.
-The main thing standing in our way now is lack of sufficient computation.
+And the main thing standing in our way now is actually lack of computation.

 ## Sim2real and learned simulators

 <div style="text-align: center;"><em>It's all about Software 2.0</em></div>
 <br>
-The field of sim2real learning deals with training policies in simulation and then deploying them in the real world with little to no fine-tuning.
+The field of sim2real learning deals with training policies fully or partially in simulation and then deploying them in the real world.
 Sim2real offers several advantages over real world training, in speed, safety, and environment read + write access.

 Like model-based RL (MBRL), it allows agents to gain useful information and strategies without having to interact with the real environment.